 But with relational bullying and cyberbullying, the numbers between the genders are about equal.

 7. Cyberbullying is real, but you can fight it.

 The threat of cyberbullying goes up as a young person’s access to technology increases.
 With cyberbullying, the potential for harm is just a tap away and accessible day or night.

-Cyberbullying statistics can be troubling, but Dr. Swearer has a plan.
+But Dr. Swearer has a plan.

 It starts with creating an environment where young people are encouraged to share what’s going on without fear that a parent will take away their phone.
 Next, try to open communication about what apps your kids are using.
 Educate yourself on the benefits and risks of those apps, and watch for warning signs.

 “It’s important for parents to not be completely clueless about the technology their kids are using,” Dr. Swearer says.
 “Look for warning signs: is the child being very secretive with their laptop or phone?”